apache/mynewt-documentation/docs/tutorials/blinky/arduino_zero.rst

 Run the ``newt load arduino_boot`` command again after erasing the board.

-:red:`Reminder if you are using Docker`: When working with actual hardware, remember that each board has an ID.
+.. warning:: Reminder if you are using Docker: When working with actual hardware,
+    remember that each board has an ID.
 If you swap boards and do not refresh the USB Device Filter on the VirtualBox UI, the ID might be stale and the Docker instance may not be able to see the board correctly.
 For example, you may see an error message like ``Error: unable to find CMSIS-DAP device`` when you try to load or run an image on the board.
 In that case, you need to click on the USB link in VirtualBox UI, remove the existing USB Device Filter (e.g. "Atmel Corp.
 EDBG CMSIS-DAP[0101]") by clicking on the "Removes selected USB filter" button, and add a new filter by clicking on the "Adds new USB filter" button.

 Run the Blinky Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~